ottingbob/data-science-examples/README.md

 	> This collection of scripts is based off [Keith Galli's](https://github.com/keithgalli) awesome [PyCon2020 NLP youtube video](https://www.youtube.com/watch?v=vyOgWhwUmec).
 It runs through various NLP techniques and serves as a good introduction with some guidance for starting off your ML journey
 - [scripts/](https://github.com/ottingbob/data-science-examples/tree/main/scripts)
 	> one off examples usually found from blog posts demonstrating a single topic

-The following examples come from the derivatives analytics with Python book Here is the related [github repo](https://github.com/yhilpisch/dawp/blob/master/python36)
-> This part deals with the market and generalizations / methods to use
-- derivatives-with-python/part1
-> Part 2 works with theoretical valuation
-- derivatives-with-python/part2
-> Part 3 dives into market based valuations
-- derivatives-with-python/part3

 ### Installations